 see our medical disclaimer.

 In an experiment, rats were given a substance that induces multiple breast cancers.
 The rats were divided into an experimental group, which received artemisinin in their food, and a control group, where no changes were made.
 The experimental group had a 40% lower incidence of breast cancer, and their tumors were fewer and smaller.

 Although the University of Washington patented Dr. Lai's idea, they have posted here that they do not advocate its use for cancer, so they must have gotten some criticism from the above experiment.
 Nevertheless, they post on the same page a link to a list of publications on artemisinin and cancer.

 The American Cancer Society does not approve the use of Artemisinin for cancer.
 See their position here.

-The National Institutes of Health is cautiously optimistic about it.
-In a 2013 article found online, they say that "artemisinin compounds [are] attractive cancer chemotherapeutic drug candidates," but the natural product does not do as well as chemotherapy.
+The National Institutes of Health is cautiously optimistic in their 2013 article, "Development of artemisinin compounds for cancer treatment."
+They say that "artemisinin compounds [are] attractive cancer chemotherapeutic drug candidates," but the natural product does not do as well as chemotherapy.
 They also say that "More potent and target-selective artemisinin-compounds are being developed [which] are promising potent anticancer compounds that produce significantly less side effects than traditional chemotherapeutic agents."

 Artemisin reacts with iron in cancer cells to form "an explosion of cell-killing free radicals," says Dr. Rowen in his July 2014 issue.
 Dr. Rowen says he has had feedback from readers "curing their colon cancer," and it's very effective on fast growing cancers.

 Do not take artemisinin without consulting a medical professional.
-The American Cancer Society article mentioned above is correct about possible harmful side effects.
+The American Cancer Society article mentioned above describes possible harmful side effects.